GabrielTrier/ece-devops-trier-malloi/README.md

 - Microsoft Azure acces point: https://devopstriermalloiheimburger.azurewebsites.net/

 ## Images folder
-Please note that there is an image folder `\images` to illustrate functionnal parts of the project and more detailed screenshots to results obtained.
+Please note that there is an image folder `\images` to illustrate functionnal parts of the project and more detailed screenshots to the results obtained.
 ## Authors

 - Gabriel Trier